JoyZadan/shop-kbeauty/README.md

 2. be alerted if products are already in their wishlist and be prevented from unnecessary duplication
 3. be redirected to the product detail page straight from their wishlist at the click of a button to shorten their buying journey
 4. remove products from their wishlist they no longer want

+Authenticated users are able to perform the full CRUD operations on the Wishlist feature.

 * wishlist icon on the top navigation area
     * ![top navigation - wishlist link](./documentation/features/wishlist-link-top-nav.png)